0x0918/regast/README.md

 ## Implementation
 **regast** is built on top of [tree-sitter-python](https://github.com/tree-sitter/tree-sitter-python), which provides Python bindings for the [tree-sitter](https://tree-sitter.github.io/tree-sitter/) parsing library.
 The grammar for Solidity is taken from [tree-sitter-solidity](https://github.com/JoranHonig/tree-sitter-solidity).

-`tree-sitter` first converts Solidity source code into multiple abstract syntax trees (AST). **regast** then converts each node in these ASTs into corresponding Python classes.

-This allows individual detectors to easily identify common vulnerability patterns by querying the AST.
+`tree-sitter` first converts Solidity source code into multiple abstract syntax trees (AST). **regast** then parses each node in these ASTs into corresponding Python classes.
+After the parsing is completed, individual detectors query the AST through these Python classes to identify common vulnerability patterns.

 ### Repository structure
 Most of **regast**'s code are in the following directories: